Implementing the 5S Methodology: The first steps Toward Workplace Efficiency

 Step #1: How Well Is Your Business Doing?

-Let’s perform a test, first.
+Our cartoons above help illustrate how 5S can benefit your organization.
+Before you get started, let’s perform a test.
 If you answer yes to any of the following questions, you may find 5S really useful and effective:

 - Do people in your workplace struggle to locate documents or files, whether in physical or digital format?

-- Are there loose, sagging electrical cables at the workplace?
+- Are there loose, sagging electrical cables in the workplace?

-- Are there files, drawers, and cabinets at the workplace that are unlabeled or with unmarked content that is hard to identify?
+- Are there files, drawers, and cabinets that are unlabeled, or do they contain unmarked content that is hard to identify?

 - Is valuable space taken up by useless items?